Incumbent Protest Fails at GAO Allegation of Agency Flawed Technical Evaluation Fails

-In a recent case, GAO denied a bid protest filed by CACI Technologies, Inc., of Chantilly, Virginia which challenged the technical evaluation of an award of a task order issued by Department of the Army, Intelligence and Security Command (INSCOM) to DynCorp International, LLC.
-The were previous protests for this procurement.
+In a recent case, GAO denied a bid protest filed by CACI Technologies, Inc., of Chantilly, Virginia which challenged the technical evaluation of an award of a task order issued by the Department of the Army, Intelligence and Security Command (INSCOM) to DynCorp International, LLC.
+There were previous protests for this procurement.
 The agency essentially took corrective action.

 Protestor Argument About Awardee’s Staffing Plan Fails Before GAO